MitchellWMckenzie/compression/README.md

 * First it starts to read the file character by character
   * For each character the program looks at the first three bits of information from the left
     * This ignores spaces (This is a special case which will be explained later on).
     * If the pattern of the first three bits match it adds the last 5 bits to the queue to save
+      * Within this part, it checks for more compression of the 5 bits passed in (any repeating) and trys to compress it more
     * If the pattern does not match, the current pattern is ended and a new pattern listening starts
+      * It compresses the information that was matched up and starts a new matching process

 | Information Bits | Description |
 |:----------------:|:-----------:|